Schedule

 About ASTR 181

-Ok, not a bad description, but it could use a little fleshing out.
-ASTR 181 is an introduction to astronomy with a focus on the life and evolution of stars, how they organize themselves into galaxies, and how the galaxies shape the large-scale structure of the universe.
+ASTR 181 is an introduction to astronomy with a focus on the life and evolution of stars, how they organize themselves into galaxies, and how the galaxies shape the large-scale structure of the Universe.
 We even get into the evolution of the Universe as a whole, and how it all got started in the Big Bang.
-With a little curiosity, imagination, and some mathematical tools, you will understand how we come to know what we know about the universe, not just what we know.
+With a little curiosity, imagination, and some mathematical tools, you will understand how we come to understand the Universe, not just what we know about it.

 Because this class is qualitative in nature, we’ll learn astronomy primarily in plain English, with the occasional equation to help us understand physical relationships 1.